Hypnic Jerks: What They Are and Why They're Nothing to Fear

 Jerking Awake Right Before Sleep

-It was seriously the weirdest thing.
+It was seriously scary.

-One time, while staying in a hotel, I somehow ended up in the hall standing in my pajamas with no key in hand — apparently I jolted awake and felt the need to escape the room entirely.
+One time, while staying in a hotel, I somehow ended up out in the hall standing there in my pajamas with no key in hand — apparently I jolted awake and felt the need to escape the room entirely.

 Talk about embarrassing.